school-project-restaurant/Lume-Server/docs/README-api.md

-# Your API Name
+# Lume API

-This document provides details about the API endpoints available for **Your API Name**.
+This document provides details about the API endpoints available for **Lume API**.

 ## Base URL